 Ariel Hahn is a human animal living on unceded Tongva land.
-Currently, she works at Cal Poly Pomona as their first-ever Data Management Librarian.
-She recently graduated from the Department of Information Studies at UCLA, where she earned an MLIS and was an organizer for the student-run privacy collective, README.
-She’s passionate about teaching digital privacy strategies, pushing back against corporate and state surveillance, and encouraging divestment from all forms of predatory technology.
-Outside of privacy and digital rights, she likes to think about analog media, radical queer futures, networks of plant decay, and the transformative possibilities of digital tools.
-She also enjoys riding bikes, foraging for mushrooms, and smelling flowers.
+Currently, they work as an academic librarian at Cal Poly Pomona focusing on data and digital humanities.
+They’re passionate about teaching digital privacy strategies, pushing back against corporate and state surveillance, and encouraging divestment from all forms of predatory technology.
+Outside of privacy and digital rights, they like to think about analog media, radical queer futures, networks of plant decay, and the transformative possibilities of digital tools.
+Ariel also enjoys riding bikes, foraging for mushrooms, and smelling flowers.